Estate Planning in San Diego

 Client Process For Creating A San Diego Estate Plan With Amichai Law

-Stage 1 – Free Initial Consultation at Amichai Law in San Diego, CA
+Stage 1 – Free Initial Consultation at Amichai Law in San Diego -We learn about your family, assets, and goals!

 At Amichai Law, we offer a free initial consultation to help you feel confident and comfortable about beginning your estate planning journey.
 During this personalized session, I will answer all your questions, address your concerns, and discuss how our legal services can best protect your assets and loved ones.
 This no-cost consultation is the first step toward creating a comprehensive estate plan tailored to your needs.
 The initial meeting can be held online, over the phone, or in person at our San Diego office.